qossmic/deptrac/README.md

     - Service
   Service:
     - Repository
-  Repository:
+  Repository: ~
 ```

 #### Quick Intro
-Using the `paths` section you can tell Deptrac where to find the your code.
+In section `paths`, you declare, where deptrac should look for your code.
+As this is an array of directories, you can specify multiple locations.

+With the `exclude_files` section, you can specify a regular expression for files, that should be excludes (like tests).

-In our example we defined 3 Different Layers `Controller`, `Controller` and `Service` in the `layers` section.
+In the `layers` section we defined 3 Different Layers `Controller`, `Repository` and `Service` for example.
 Deptrac is using collectors to group different Classes (in this case by the name of the class) together.

 The `ruleset` section defines that every class of the "Controller"-layer may depend on classes that lives in the "Service"-layer,